davep/textual-astview/README.md

 ## TODO

+If you're seeing this that means I decided to release so folk can have a play.
+There's a bunch of stuff I still want to do but it can be out there and available and then have this sorted.

 - [X] Add some actual error checking around loading the file.
 - [ ] Test on Windows.
 - [ ] Test on GNU/Linux.